jacktasia/dumb-jump/README.md

 Dumb Jump performs best with The Silver Searcher `ag` installed on your system.
 Please see their [install instructions](https://github.com/ggreer/the_silver_searcher#installing).

 ## Usage

 #### Basic

-Adding `(dumb-jump-mode)` to your `.emacs` will enable the keybindings for two interactive Dumb Jump functions:
+Adding `(dumb-jump-mode)` to your `.emacs` will enable the key bindings for two interactive Dumb Jump functions:

 * `dumb-jump-go` <kbd>C-M g</kbd> core functionality.
 Attempts to jump to the definition for the thing under point
 * `dumb-jump-back` <kbd>C-M p</kbd> jumps back to where you were when you jumped.
 These are chained so if you go down a rabbit hole you can get back out or where you want to be.